Estimated reading time: 9 minutes

 Climate projections suggest that iconic trees like Sitka spruce and western hemlock could be replaced by more drought resistant trees in the future.
 In Alaska, trees with higher recruitment rates, like black and white spruce, might replace Sitka spruce and western hemlock.
 In Oregon and Washington, the persistence of Sitka spruce will depend on the persistence of coastal fog, which is uncertain.
 Drought-intolerant species like western hemlock will likely decrease with higher temperatures and more drought.
 Douglas-fir will likely continue to prosper in coastal forests.
 Changes to the types of trees that grow in forests could affect regional ecology and economics.
 As the climate continues to warm, insect infestations, such as spruce beetle outbreaks in Alaska, could intensify.

 In the United States, the boreal forest stretches south from Alaska’s Brooks Range to the northern edge of the Kenai Peninsula.
 The boreal forest covers 60-70 percent of the forested land area in Alaska.
 In the boreal forest, the temperature remains below freezing for 6-8 months of the year.
 As such, only a few, cold-tolerant tree species, such as black and white spruce, can survive.
 However, rising temperatures and the increasing frequency of large fires in Alaska are causing a shift from coniferous to deciduous trees.
 Older spruce forests are giving way to deciduous forests with trees like birch and aspen.
 Wildfires also threaten to release carbon stored in the trunks and roots of boreal trees, as well as the thawing permafrost beneath them.
 Invasive species such as earthworms, mountain pine beetle, and Siberian moth could move farther north and spread quickly in a warming climate.
 New invasive species could introduce new threats to boreal forests.
 Even native species like spruce beetle are becoming more problematic as the climate warms.
-Notably, these change could cause the boreal forest to transition from a carbon sink to a carbon source in years to come.
+Notably, these changes could cause the boreal forest to transition from a carbon sink to a carbon source in years to come.

 The inland Northwest (east of the Cascade Mountains) receives limited precipitation in comparison to forests along the coast.
 As a result, forests in the inland Northwest are largely made up of shade-intolerant trees that can handle less moisture (e.g., ponderosa pine, lodgepole pine, Douglas-fir, western larch, grand fir, and quaking aspen).

 Ponderosa pine and dry, mixed-conifer forests are accustomed to frequent low- and mixed-severity fires.
 In some cases, these forests actually need fire for tree seed dispersal (e.g., ponderosa pine and lodgepole pine).
-However, for much of the last century, fires were suppressed in these forests, resulting in denser forest.
+However, for much of the last century, fires were suppressed in these forests, resulting in denser forest stands.
 This fuel accumulation makes forests more susceptible to insect infestations, disease, and intense wildfires.
 As understanding of these forests’ relationship with fire improves, land managers are working to bring fire back to portions of dry mixed-conifer forests to improve forest health and reduce the risk of catastrophic wildfires.

 In a warming climate, some dry forest species may move to cooler habitats, including higher elevation areas.
 Water availability will determine where these forests establish and how successfully they grow in the future.
 Compounding stresses, like insects, disease, and drought, could lead to widespread mortality in the current range of dry forests.